Carlyle agrees to buy Japanese sanitation unit of Sealed Air

-UPDATE 2-After debt reprieve, pressure on India's RCom to close asset deals

-* Lenders to take control of RCom if deals not clinched (Adds comments from bankers, analyst)

-TOKYO Oct 30 Carlyle Group LP said it will buy a Japanese unit of U.S. food packaging company Sealed Air Corp at an undisclosed price, in the private equity firm's second Japanese acquisition in a month.
+TOKYO Carlyle Group LP (CG.O) said it will buy a Japanese unit of U.S. food packaging company Sealed Air Corp (SEE.N) at an undisclosed price, in the private equity firm's second Japanese acquisition in a month.

 Carlyle has agreed to acquire Diversey Japan, a major provider of cleaning, sanitation and hygiene products and services, from Sealed Air, the company said in a statement on Tuesday.